We don’t support this browser anymore.

 Our view

-The group's order book still stands at close to $33bn, meaning that it can deal with short-term lulls in commercial activity.
-This makes it less sensitive to energy price fluctuations than oil & gas producers, but it would still feel the impact if prices were weak for a prolonged period.
+There’s no assurance that an economic slowdown won't weigh on development activity amongst IET customers.
+But the group's order book still stands at more than $33bn, meaning that it can deal with short-term lulls in commercial activity.
+This makes it less exposed to energy price fluctuations than oil & gas producers, but it would still feel the impact if prices were weak for a prolonged period.

-We're excited about the growth story emerging at Baker Hughes, but that’s also reflected by a valuation towards the top of the peer group.
-It’s well deserved in our opinion, but means the shares are likely to be sensitive to any sustained weakness in order intake.
+Baker Hughes’ attractive business mix is reflected by a valuation towards the top of the peer group.
+It’s well deserved in our opinion, but means the shares are likely to be sensitive to any sustained weakness in order intake and changes in the macroeconomic outlook.

 Environmental, social and governance (ESG) risk